Presidents Of The United States

 *first name means ‘blessed one’ in Swahili

-*moved to Indonesia at 6 years old but returned to Hawaii at 10 for safety reasons
+*moved to Indonesia at 6 years old but left at 10 for safety reasons

 *first president with direct African ancestry (father was born in Kenya)